DanielaG0627/kickstarter-analysis/README.md

 2. The worst month to launch a crowd-funding theater campaign is December.

 - What can you conclude about the Outcomes based on Goals?

 Campaigns with a budget of $5,000 or less have a higher success rate.

 - What are some limitations of this dataset?

-1. There isn\'92t enough data about plays with a budget over $25,000.
+1. There isn't enough data about plays with a budget over $25,000.
 2. The most recent data is from 2017 (four years old).

 - What are some other possible tables and/or graphs that we could create?
 1. Average time a campaign is live.